 For voting purposes, the Board uses four groups based on the inmate’s current offense:

-At least two decision makers must vote ‘yes’ for an inmate to be paroled.
-These inmates are usually interviewed jointly by a board member and a hearing examiner.
+Two decision makers must vote YES for an inmate to be paroled.
+These inmates are usually interviewed jointly by a Parole Board Member and a Hearing Examiner.

-Non-violent offenders need one ‘yes’ vote from a hearing examiner and one ‘yes’ vote from a board member.
-These inmates are usually interviewed by a hearing examiner.
+Non-violent offenders need one YES vote from a Hearing Examiner and one YES vote from a Parole Board Member.
+These inmates are usually interviewed by a Hearing Examiner.

 It is the Board’s job to determine whether or not an inmate should be on parole.
 The Board’s main consideration is whether or not an inmate has reduced their risk of committing a new crime and can be safely supervised in the community.